adunning/dissertation/4-reading-alexander.md

 > | Apponas operi. qui corrigis aspera claustri.
 > | Sis pius indultor culpe. iudexque benignus⸵
 > | Absoluas⸝ quod deliquit presumptio lingue.
 [Cambridge, UL, Gg.6.42, fol.
 3r: all quotations from the manuscript use the scribal punctuation. @mcdonough:2005cambridge, p.
-791 also prints the first five lines and offers two literary parallels; also edited in @hunt:1936alexander, p.
+791 prints the first five lines and offers two literary parallels; also in @hunt:1936alexander, p.
 160]

 > | O sun and moon of Malmesbury, light of the monks,
 > | May your honour accept, I ask, a new song